-My name is Kimberly Erin Davies and I like to climb mountains, trek, eat the weirdest foods possible, learn languages, scuba dive, paraglide, do yoga, gymnastics and run.
+My name is Kimberly Erin Davies and I like to climb mountains, trek, eat the weirdest foods possible, learn languages, scuba dive, paraglide, do yoga, gymnastics, run and live life in luxury.
 I love Disney World and I hate spiders.
 Coffee is my favourite drink and I hate wearing shoes.

 I write for the adventurers, for the people who never felt comfortable being static.
 For those whose tranquility comes from movement.
 I want to detail the expanse of the world, and the beautiful people within it.
 Mostly, I want to present the idea that we all function differently and that there is nothing wrong with doing things your way.
 Everyone has their own version of freedom.
 Wanderlust sums up mine.This is for all the human sharks out there.
 You know, the ones who do not feel like they are alive unless they are traveling